Leikrit/Leikrit.github.io/_pages/about.md

 **Internship in Artificial Intellengce Thrust, Information Hub**

-I worked as an intern with <a href='https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang'>Prof. WANG</a> at <a href='https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/'>The Hong Kong University of Science and Technology (Guangzhou)</a>, doing researches on the topic of Large Language Models.
+I worked as an intern with <a href='https://facultyprofiles.hkust-gz.edu.cn/faculty-personal-page/WANG-Hao/haowang'>Assoc.
+Prof. WANG</a> at <a href='https://www.hkust-gz.edu.cn/academics/hubs-and-thrust-areas/information-hub/artificial-intelligence/'>The Hong Kong University of Science and Technology (Guangzhou)</a>, doing researches on the topic of Large Language Models.
 We focused on Prompt Compression things and Multi-modal things.

 <br />